Solving Bayesian Inverse Problems via Variational Autoencoders: Preliminaries and Motivation

 where $\param_{\ssmap}$ is the maximum a posteriori (MAP) estimate and $\jacobian_{\model}(\param_{\ssmap})$ is the Jacobian of $\model$ at the MAP estimate.
 The MAP estimate can be obtained through optimization of the exponentiated functional in (\ref{EqBayesPostExp}); which often requires a potentially expensive derivative-based iterative optimization procedure.
-Markov Chain Monte Carlo (MCMC) methods can also be utilized but such methods notably suffer the curse of dimensionality.
+Markov Chain Monte Carlo (MCMC) methods can also be employed but such methods notably suffer the curse of dimensionality.

-This desire for efficient uncertainty quantification also motivates our work.
+This desire for efficient UQ also motivates our work.
 Although the training procedure of a Bayesian inverse problems solver may be computationally demanding, it represents an offline stage.
-Once trained, the online stage of uncertainty quantification has a computational cost governed only by the forward propagation of the observational data through the trained neural network; which is often a very computationally efficient procedure.
+Once trained, the online stage of UQ has a computational cost governed only by the forward propagation of the observational data through the trained neural network; which is often a very computationally efficient procedure.

 Additionally, the PoI data $\param^{(\ssnumdatatrain)}$ in the training dataset $\left\{\left(\param^{(\ssnumdatatrain)} ,\stateobs^{(\ssnumdatatrain)}\right)\right\}_{\ssnumdatatrain=1}^{\numdatatrain}$ usually plays no role in traditional methods.
 Information about the PoI is often only encoded in the prior model.
 This motivates the data-driven aspect of our approach in that we not only use prior information but we also take advantage of PoI data in the cases where paired PoI-observation datasets are readily obtainable.